zhou6140919/zhou6140919.github.io/_posts/2021-10-22-survey-of-NLP.md

 - supervised learning: to learn a function that maps input to output
 - unsupervised learning: to find intrinsic knowledge from unlabeled data (clusters, densities, latent representations)
-- self-supervised learning: a blend(混合) of the above two (MLM: Masked Language Model)
+- self-supervised learning: a blend(混合) of the above two
   1. Language Modeling (LM)
     - A classic probabilistic density estimation problem.